-In the Seattle area, your unpaid caregiver has access to counseling help through Evergreen Hospital in Kirkland, Washington.
+In the Seattle area, an unpaid caregiver has access to counselors through Evergreen Hospital in Kirkland, WA.
 The program is funded by grants from United Way of King County and Seattle-King County Aging and Disability Services.

-The counseling sessions focus on problem-solving, self-care, stress management, and helping the caregiver find the community resources and education programs that are available to them.
 The purpose of the counseling program is to help caregivers take better care of themselves.
 This also helps them provide better care.
+Counseling sessions focus on problem-solving, self-care, managing stress, and helping the caregiver find the community resources and education programs.

-Volunteer caregivers can call 206-923-6300 or 800-548-0558 for more information about this free counseling program.
+Volunteer caregivers can call 206.923.6300 or 800.548.0558 for more information about this free counseling program.